 Our new camp in West Seattle will be held at Explorer West Middle School.
 (10015 28th Ave SW, Seattle, WA 98146) Close to parks with wonderful natural spaces to explore, this new location allows us to bring camp to a neighborhood and families that haven't been able to experience Nature Camp fun!

 Weeklong sessions run Monday-Friday, 9:00 a.m. - 3:30 p.m.

-Extended Care is also available before and after regular camp hours.
+Extended Care is also available before and after regular camp hours for A, B, and C session.
+(Not available for Fledglings sessions.)
 Space is limited.
 Learn more about Extended Care...